Note: the information presented below was prepared with the help of SRA’s professional wetland biologist, Suzanne Tomassi of The Watershed Company.

 How many trees are being cut down?
 Will they be replaced?

-What are you going to do with the cut trees?
+What happened to the cut trees?

 - Near the parking lot.
 There is land outside of the wetland buffer between the pond and the parking lot.
 However, this location is simply too far from the river; it isn’t practical to carry boats that distance.